Coltishall Today - 2010

 Coltishall Hall is a Grade II listed large country house built in about 1700 in a 17th century style, with 19th century alterations.
 Faden's map of 1797 shows the house surrounded by a large park, which has now disappeared.
-It is believed that it was modernised in about 1830, extended and given fine interiors.
-Stairs, ceilings and a remarkable room with a tented ceiling, similar to the Music Room in the Assembly Rooms in Norwich, survive to this day.
+It is believed that it was modernised in about 1830, extended and given fine interiors including stairs, ceilings and a remarkable room with a tented ceiling, similar to the Music Room in the Assembly Rooms in Norwich, which survives to this day.
 It was altered again in 1871, when it was given a new facade.
 The central pediment bears the date of 1871.

 William White's History, Gazetteer, and Directory of Norfolk (1845) describes Coltishall as "A large village, with a fair on Whit-Monday, and a considerable trade in malt, corn, and ale.
 It is pleasantly scattered on the east bank of the Bure".
 One of the major land owners at that time was a Mrs. Ward, of Coltishall Hall.
 The Hall being described as "a neat house, on a woody declivity."